 - Wear clean, dry socks.
 Wear socks made of fibers that pull sweat away from your skin, such as cotton and special acrylic fibers — not nylon.
-Avoid socks with tight elastic bands that reduce circulation, as well as thick bulky socks that often fit poorly and irritate your skin.
+Avoid socks with tight elastic bands that reduce circulation or socks with seams that could irritate your skin.

 - Schedule regular foot checkups.
 Your doctor or podiatrist can inspect your feet for early signs of nerve damage, poor circulation or other foot problems.
 Schedule foot exams at least once a year or more often if recommended by your doctor.

 A surgeon will remove the damaged tissue and preserve as much healthy tissue as possible.
-After surgery, you'll be monitored in the hospital for up to two weeks.
-It may take four to eight weeks for your wound to heal completely.
+After surgery, you'll be monitored in the hospital for a few days.
+It may take four to six weeks for your wound to heal completely.

 In addition to your primary care doctor and surgeon, other medical professionals involved in your treatment plan may include:

 - An endocrinologist, who is a physician with special training in the treatment of diabetes and other hormone-related disorders

 - A physical therapist, who will help you regain strength, balance and coordination and teach you how to use an artificial (prosthetic) limb, wheelchair or other devices to improve your mobility

 - An occupational therapist, who specializes in therapy to improve everyday skills, including teaching you how to use adaptive products to help with everyday activities